Brathener History, Family Crest & Coats of Arms

 Brathener Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Brathener have been found, including Brittoner, Brettoner, Brittany, Briton, Breton, Bretun, Bruton, Bretener, Bretoner, Brettner, Brittain and many more.

 Early Notables of the Brathener family (pre 1700)

-Outstanding amongst the family at this time was Ranulph le Breton, canon of St. Pauls in the 13th century; William Briton, a prominent theologian of the 14th century; a...
-Another 28 words (2 lines of text) are included under the topic Early Brathener Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Ranulph le Breton, canon of St. Pauls in the 13th century; William Briton, a prominent theologian of the 14th century; a bearer of Britain, who was...

 Migration of the Brathener family to Ireland

 Some of the Brathener family moved to Ireland, but this topic is not covered in this excerpt.